 Microsoft says, “Windows 10 OS uses approximate percent used of manufacturer’s prediction of drive life to calculate the estimated remaining life of SSDs.
 Hence, it may not be accurate.
-One should note that if Windows 10 displays the estimated remaining life of an SSD is 0%, that does not necessarily mean that the SSD has failed or about to die.
+One should note that if Windows 10 displays the estimated remaining life of an SSD as 0%, that does not necessarily mean that the SSD has failed or is about to die.
 This is the only indication that the drive has completed write/erase cycles predicted by the manufacturer.”

 Note: As said before, the SSD health feature is currently available in Windows 10 Insider builds (20226 and above) only.
-To check the build number of your Windows 10, type winver.exe in Start/taskbar search and press Enter key from the keyboard.
+To check the build number of your Windows 10, type winver.exe in the Start/taskbar search and press Enter key from the keyboard.